Bumrah Sets Up Indias 10-wicket Thrashing Of England In 1st ODI - UrduPoint

 Two balls later, Root -- the world's top-ranked Test batsman -- was undone by a Bumrah delivery that lifted off a good length.

-And in the next over Test captain Stokes fell for a golden duck when he inside-edged an intended drive off Shami and was brilliantly caught by diving wicketkeeper Rishabh Pant.
+And in the next over Test captain Stokes fell for a golden duck when an inside edge off Shami was brilliantly caught by diving wicketkeeper Rishabh Pant.

-Jonny Bairstow, fresh from two hundreds in England's seven-wicket win in the Covid-delayed fifth Test against India at Edgbaston, then fell for seven, edging an excellent Bumrah delivery to Pant, who held a diving right-handed catch.
+Jonny Bairstow, fresh from two hundreds in England's seven-wicket win in the Covid-delayed fifth Test against India at Edgbaston, then fell for seven, caught behind off Bumrah.

 Bairstow, Root and Stokes all missed the recent T20 series which India won 2-1.

-This was the first time the star trio had played a 50-over international together since England's World Cup final win over New Zealand at Lord's three years ago.
+This was the first time the star trio had played a 50-over international together since England's World Cup final win over New Zealand three years ago.

 They managed just seven runs between them.